toxicpuzzle/spx/README.md

 3. script runs tests with the .in files in subdirectory.
 + don't have to recompile c file everytime you want to add a different test

+It is not possible to syncronise the disconnection time and order with such a trigger based system because traders do not know when another trader disconnects unlike with orders as the exchange does not send that information to all traders.
+When a trader receives the trigger to disconnect is completely dependent on the system scheduler and is thus not deterministic.

 To add libraries to intllisense, got to /usr/include to get the libraries